Graphic Artist: John Rummen

 Ray is a retired member of the Vancouver Symphony Orchestra.
 When it came time to do the solo on Humour Me, Ray commented that the chart included the highest and lowest notes possible on a piccolo trumpet, all in 4 bars..because it was summer he had to clean off the cobwebs before playing it perfectly.
 Apparently he only practices a couple of hours a day in the summer..what a slacker!...You younger listeners might also want to check out his son's bands: Vincent Black Shadow & Nimvind.

 The Frank Ludwig Band:

 Four songs on the cd date back to the band I assembled after working with Randy Bachman's Ironhorse and Union.
 The songs had held up over the years but when I tried to re-capture the magic, nothing matched the original demo session. after hunting for the original 2" 24 track tapes for over a year, I found them in my entrance hall clothes closet where they had been all along (duh!).
-I had them de-humidified and digitized at Hippodrome studios and was able to add overdubs missing due to time on the original demos.
+I had them de-humidified and digitized at Hippodrome studios and was able to add overdubs missing on the original demos due to time constraints.
 I also replace the piano as my nine footer sounds better.
-I also replace most of one lead vocal due to recording quality (it was student engineers) but was thrilled to find that my voice sounded exactly the same after all these years and I didn't have to eq or mess with the sounds.
+I also replaced most of one lead vocal due to recording quality (it was student engineers) but was thrilled to find that my voice sounded exactly the same after all these years and I didn't have to eq or mess with the sounds.
 Of course, if you hate my voice, then this is not a good thing, but I was pleased.
 My range is greatly increased but my overall sound remains the same.

 Scotty Hall: guitar